weaveworks-experiments/p-weave/docs/p-weave-doc.md

 * Installation of the collectd add-on for PCF to enable PCF component VMs and the VMs of any other BOSH-deployed services expose system metrics to Heartbeat.
 For more information, see [Installing collectd Add-on for PCF](installing.html).
-* (Optional) If you want to enable collection of JMX metrics from Java apps, you will need a custom Java buildpack for Weave Cloud Service Broker for PCF.
+* (Optional) If you want to enable collection of JMX metrics from Java apps, you will need a custom Java buildpack for Weave Cloud for PCF.
 For more information, see [JMXTrans Agent Integration](jmxtrans.html).
 * (Optional) If you want to enable collection of custom application metrics, you must integrate a StatsD library into the app's code.
   For more information, see [StatsD Integration](statsd.html).